 It is observed, from the Defendant's statement of defence, that the parties herein joined issues on the Plaintiff's lawsuit.
 In view of this there was need for the matter to be set down for hearing so that evidence could be adduced to prove the facts in issue.
 The matter was first set down for hearing on the 12th-13th of November 1998 but on the appointed day the matter was neither heard nor is there any indication that it was actually called.
-The action was set down again for hearing on the 15th-16th of February 1999 and to this end a formal notice of hearing was served on the legal practitioners of the parties herein.
+The action was set down again for hearing on a formal notice of hearing was served on the legal practitioners of the parties herein.